ViniRoveri/CS50x-Studies/readme.md

    - Numbers use 32 bits to represent a value, making it simple it's 16 for positive values and 16 for negative values, this ranges from roughly positive to negative 2 billion.

    - Integer overflow happens when those 16 bits aren't enough to represent a value.

+   - Floating point imprecision happens when the computer tries to approximate a periodic decimal, as it don't have enough available bits to store it.

+   - Floating points data types shouldn't be used to store currency, due to the floating point imprecision.

 <br/>